pipe-cd/pipecd/docs/content/en/docs-dev/operator-manual/piped/remote-upgrade-remote-config.md

 ## Summary

 - By `remote-upgrade` you can upgrade your Piped to a newer version by clicking on the web console
-- By `remote-config` you can enforce your Piped to use a new config data by updating the config file stored in a Git repository
+- By `remote-config` you can enforce your Piped to use the latest config data just by updating its config file stored in a Git repository